seraogianluca/golden-lattice-format/README.md

 # golden-lattice-format

-C++ implementation of the Golden Lattice format.
+C++ implementation of a golden ratio-based lattice.